 The number and the order of the columns must be the same in all queries.

 The data types must be compatible.

-When the data types of comparable columns that are returned by the queries to the left and right of the EXCEPT or INTERSECT operators are character data types with different collations, the required comparison is performed according to the rules of collation precedence.
+When the data types of comparable columns that are returned by the queries to the left and right of the EXCEPT or INTERSECT operands are character data types with different collations, the required comparison is performed according to the rules of collation precedence.
 If this conversion cannot be performed, the SQL Server Database Engine returns an error.

 Column names or aliases in ORDER BY clauses must reference column names returned by the left-side query.

-The nullability of any column in the result set returned by EXCEPT or INTERSECT is the same as the nullability of the corresponding column that is returned by the query on the left side of the operator.
+The nullability of any column in the result set returned by EXCEPT or INTERSECT is the same as the nullability of the corresponding column that is returned by the query on the left side of the operand.